Nonparametric Gaussian Mixture Models for the Multi-Armed Bandit: Background

-where $n_k$ refers to the number of observations assigned to mixture $k$, and $n=\sum_{k=1}^Kn_k$.
-After $n$ observations, there are $K$ already `\textit{seen}' mixtures, and a non-zero probability $\frac{\gamma+Kd}{n+\gamma}$ of observing a new mixture $k_{new}$ drawn from the base measure.
-The observation $y_{n+1}$ is drawn from the emission distribution parameterized by its corresponding mixture parameters, \ie $y_{n+1} \sim p(Y|\varphi_{n+1})$.

-The Dirichlet process can be readily obtained from Eqn.~\eqref{eq:pitman_yor_mixture} by using $d=0$.
-The discount parameter gives the Pitman-Yor process more flexibility over tail behavior: the Dirichlet process has exponential tails, whereas the Pitman-Yor can have power-law tails.
+Equation~\eqref{eq:dp_marginal_conditionals} determines the probabilities, conditioned on the sequence $\varphi_{1:n}$, of observing ($i$) a previously instantiated parameter $\varphi_{k}^{*}$, ($\frac{n_k}{n+\gamma}$), which grows with the number of observations in each partition $k=1, \cdots, K$; and ($ii$) a non-zero probability ($\frac{\gamma}{n+\gamma}$) of observing a `\textit{new}' parameter drawn from the base measure $G_0$.